BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 :   Creating a VM - Virtual drive allocation method

 Now we need to select the hard drive file location (leave it as is) and size of the drive.
 Make sure to select **at least 25GB for the size** as shown in the figure below.
 Hitting create will finish the process of creating a VM.

+!!! warning "Image resize"
+	If you chose to create a dynamically allocated image you can make it even bigger as it will only use as much space as needed.
+Resizing an existing image can be a real pain and can also corrupt your image so make sure you don't have to do this.

 ![Creating a VM - Location and size of the virtual drive](img/vm_size.png) :   Creating a VM - Location and size of the virtual drive